particle-iot/particle-photon-setup-ios/README.md

 ```

-### Example
+### Example code

+Cocoapods usage example app can be found [here](https://www.github.com/spark/ios-app-example-pod/).
-Cocoapods usage example app (in Swift) can be found [here](https://www.github.com/spark/particle-setup-ios-example/).
-Example app demonstates - invoking the setup wizard, customizing its UI and using the returned ParticleDevice instance once
+Carthage usage example app can be found [here](https://www.github.com/spark/ios-app-example-carthage/).

+Example apps demonstrates invoking the setup wizard, customizing the UI and using the returned ParticleDevice instance once, as well as invoking Particle API functions via the Particle-SDK.
-setup wizard completes (delegate).
-Feel free to contribute to the example by submitting pull requests.
+Contributions to the example apps are welcome by submitting pull requests.

 ### Reference